As much as I love General Tso's Chicken, I love this Cauliflower version even more. Here's what we've got going on here...

 - ½ cup (100g) sugar

-- 3 tbsp unseasoned rice vinegar or white wine vinegar
+- 3 tablespoon unseasoned rice vinegar or white wine vinegar

 - ½ cup (118ml) vegetable broth or water, divided